Navyas19/Navyas19/README.md

 - 👀 I’m interested in web developing.
 - 🌱 I’m currently learning backed of python language.
 - 💞️ I’m looking to collaborate on learning more info and do more creative works.
-- 📫 How to reach me through my gitub profile @Navyas19.
+- 📫 How to reach me through my github profile @Navyas19.

 <!---